pipe-cd/pipecd/docs/content/en/blog/pipecd-at-kubecon-hongkong-2024.md

 ### PipeCD's booth

 We will also be around the project booth.
-Let's come and discuss.
+Let's come and discuss!

-Booth information
+Booth information:

  <!-- TODO: Input the booth info -->
 ```
-Project: PipeCD
+Project: PipeCDi
-Kiosk #:
+Kiosk #: TBA
-Kiosk Shift:
+Kiosk Shift: TBA
-Location:
+Location: TBA
 ```

 That's all!
 Have a great KubeCon 🙌